 Beyond Dichotomy.

-Welcome to Love & Philosophy, where we’re highlighting the patterns that connect across disciplines, holding what might seem irreconcilable, all the while focusing on how a new approach to life and mind might better address the urgent divides and challenges we face.
-We think of it as way-making.
+Welcome to Love & Philosophy, a project towards kaleidoscopic thinking, where we’re highlighting the patterns that connect across science, technology and philosophy, holding what might seem irreconcilable, all the while focusing on an expansive approach to life and mind that explores the connection of loving and knowing.
+New partnerships, ideas and collaborations are welcome.
+You can sign up for the newsletter here.
+Or reach out to admin(at)loveandphilosophy.com.

 Life after Life with philosopher Alva Noë